English Toy Terrier and Miniature Pinscher

 English Toy Terrier (Black and Tan) c 1859

-This little dog was recognized by the Kennel Club (UK) in 1860 and appears in Division 2 of the first English Stud Book as a Toy Terrier under 5 pounds.
-He was tiny - his size being demonstrated in the accompanying drawing of the dog standing beside a bucket and broom.
+He was recognized by the Kennel Club (UK) in 1860 and appears in Division 2 of the first English Stud Book as a Toy Terrier under 5 pounds.
+His size is also demonstrated by the accompanying drawing of the Toy Terrier standing beside a bucket and broom.

 English Toy Terrier c 1994